 Things you might want to bring along

-- If prone to seasickness, we recommend that you take Dramamine (or other) the night before.
+- If prone to seasickness, we recommend that you take Dramamine (or other) as directed.

 Blue Star Operator